tejbans/tejbans.github.io/_posts/2016-10-18-Routing-and-Resolving.md

 ### Defining the routes

 ui-router comes with two essential services, $state and $urlRouter.
 We have to inject the provider versions of these services into the angular.config method to configure the routes.
-Like below.

 	angular
 	  .module('app', ['ui.router']])